Frequently Asked Questions (FAQ's)

 Gen 0 (World War II Technology): Typically uses a S-1 photocathode (with photosensitivity of 60 mA/lm), electrostatic inversion, and electron acceleration to achieve gain.
 As a result, Gen 0 tubes are characterized by the presence of geometric distortion and the need for active infrared illumination.

 Gen 1 (Vietnam Era Technology) is the most widely sold type of night vision in the world.
-Typically uses an S-20 photocathode (with sensitivity of 180-200 mA/lm).
-Because of higher photosensitivity, Gen 1 was the first truly passive image intensifier.
+Typically uses an S-20 photocathode (with sensitivity of 180-200 mA/lm), electrostatic inversion and electron acceleration to achieve Gain.
+Because of higher photosensitivity, Gen 1 was the first truly passive image intensifier and is characterized by geometric distortion, weak performance at low light levels, and blooming.

 Developed in 1960's